 The Nash Health Care Systems Board of Commissioners meet on the first Thursday of each month.
 To contact any of our board members send us an e-mail at firstname.lastname@example.org.

 Jeffrey Batts is a partner in the law firm of Batts, Batts & Bell, LLP.
-A North Carolina native, Batts was born and raised in Rocky Mount, and his extensive experience represents 20 years of dedication to the community.
+A North Carolina native, Batts was born and raised in Rocky Mount.

 He earned his bachelor’s degree in accounting from Wake Forest University.
 In 1986, he graduated cum laude from Wake Forest University School of Law, where he served as managing editor of the Wake Forest Law Review.
-Batts practiced law in Greensboro from 1986 to 1990 before returning to Rocky Mount to join in practice with his father and brother.
-He is admitted to practice before all state and federal courts in North Carolina, as well as the United States Tax Court, and was admitted to the United States Supreme Court Bar in 2001.
+He is admitted to practice before all state and federal courts in North Carolina, as well as the United States Tax Court, and the United States Supreme Court.
 Batts is also a member of state and local professional associations and the Eastern North Carolina Inn of Court.

-Batts has demonstrated his commitment to the Rocky Mount community through his volunteer activities, which include serving as the 2011 chairman of the Board of Directors for the Rocky Mount Area Chamber of Commerce and as a trustee for the Turner W. Battle Scholarship Fund at his high school alma mater, Rocky Mount Academy.
-He has also served on the Board of Directors for the Nash Community College Foundation and Nash Health Care Foundation.
-Batts is actively involved in NCLEAP, a project of the North Carolina Bar Association's Business Law Section, offering pro bono legal advice to low-wealth entrepreneurs.
+Batts has served the Rocky Mount community through his volunteer activities, which include 2011 chairman of the Board of Directors for the Rocky Mount Area Chamber of Commerce, andy trustee for the Turner W. Battle Scholarship Fund at his high school alma mater, Rocky Mount Academy.
+He also serves on the Board of Nash Health Care Foundation.
+Batts is actively involved in the North Carolina Bar Association.

 John Barker, born and raised in Rocky Mount, earned his Bachelor of Science degree in Business Administration from UNC Chapel Hill in 1974.
 His first job was with the North Carolina State Auditor’s Office in Raleigh, NC, and he started his banking career in 1977 as the internal auditor for the State Employees Credit Union.
 In 1979, he moved back to Rocky Mount as treasurer and CFO of United Federal Savings & Loan, later becoming president and CEO.